 Thaw out puff pastry

 Roll out puff pastry slightly.
-Cut each sheet into quarters.
+Cut each sheet into 12 equal pieces

-Fill each quarter with a small amount of filling.
+Fill each square with a small amount of filling.
 Brush edges with egg wash and seal.
 Press with a fork.
 Brush turnovers with egg wash and sprinkle with some cinnamon sugar.